Dragon Quest Heroes: Rocket Slime: Development

-Dragon Quest Heroes: Rocket Slime was created by Yuji Horii, creator of the Dragon Quest franchise, and Yoshiki Watabe, who also worked on Dragon Quest V: Hand of the Heavenly Bride and Dragon Quest VIII: Journey of the Cursed King, as well as its predecessor, Slime MoriMori Dragon Quest: Shōgeki no Shippo Dan.
+Dragon Quest Heroes: Rocket Slime was created by Yuji Horii, creator of the Dragon Quest franchise, and Yoshiki Watabe, who also worked on Dragon Quest V: Hand of the Heavenly Bride and Dragon Quest VIII: Journey of the Cursed King, as well as its predecessor, Slime Mori Mori Dragon Quest: Shōgeki no Shippo Dan.
 While planning a version of the original Dragon Quest for the Game Boy, Watabe and Horii discussed making a game aimed at children.
 The duo wanted to use a character from a well-known franchise and decided it should be the Slime character from Dragon Quest.
 The developers did not want to give the protagonist a sword and shield, feeling it would make the slime character into a blue Link from The Legend of Zelda.
 They also rejected having the character breathe fire or run fast like Sonic the Hedgehog, so they refocused on what a slime could do, and that his how they discovered that his movements should be stretching and catapulting itself like a slingshot.
 Because Watabe believed the dual screen function was the focus of the Nintendo DS, he wanted to make use of the dual screen in a way that was not done in the original Slime game.
 Early in the title's life, the developers had a version of it that uses the touch screen to use Rocket's Elasto Blast technique, but scrapped the idea, due to it being too hard to control.
 To build on the slingshot paradigm in the second game in the series, the design team added tanks.
 The developers also chose to keep humans out of the game, due to that if they did appear, they would probably just run around killing all the Slimes.
 Watabe explained that the system of enemies having tails came from his desire to explain to children the idea of a gang and a hierarchy, loosely based on his own experience with bosses.

 The success of Dragon Quest VIII in the west prompted an international release for the Slime series.
 The protagonists name is Rocket, which was influenced by wanting western audiences not to associate the character Slime with an inert blob, but show it was a powerful character that can “rocket“ around.
 Also due to lack of familiarity with ‘’Dragon Quest’’ slimes, the games title was modified to include mention of the Dragon Quest series.
-After Japanese release, American translators were used instead of British ones to give the phrasing a more “modern” sound than a typical Dragon Quest title.
+Efforts were made to make the game's script feel less British than a typical Dragon Quest title, to give the game a more modern feel.
 Watabe said that if Dragon Quest Heroes sold well, that the developer would look into a sequel, and they may also include Nintendo Wi-Fi Connection support.
-Rocket Slime was developed originally for gamers who were eight to ten years old, but in the west the average purchasers age was twenty five.
+Rocket Slime was developed originally for gamers who were eight to ten years old, but in the west the average purchaser's age was twenty five.
 Enthusiasm was also higher for sequels in the west, while there was less enthusiasm in Japan.